webgraphe/phollow/README.md

 # Live PHP Error Tracking

-[Phollow](https://github.com/webgraphe/phollow) (pronounced \\ˈfälō\\) is a PHP error tracking utility for developers running a server in the background to track your application's errors.
+[Phollow](https://github.com/webgraphe/phollow) (pronounced \\ˈfälō\\) is a lightweight PHP script monitoring utility for developers running a server in the background to track your application's performance and errors.

 This library is **not ready for production** use.
-It also relies on Unix sockets and is therefore not compatible natively on Windows machines.
+It relies on Unix sockets and is therefore incompatible _natively_ on Windows machines.

 ## Installation

-Put simply, the installation process consists in adding a development dependency to your project's Composer and registering the error handler.
+Put simply, the installation process consists in adding a development dependency to your project's [Composer](http://www.getcomposer.org) and registering the error handler.

 Your bare bones installation goes like this:

 ### Add dependency on your project